What You Need to Know About Educational, Guidance, School, or Vocational Counselor

 What is the Average Salary of an Educational or Vocational Counselor

-The typical yearly salary for Educational, Guidance, School, and Vocational Counselors is somewhere between $33,610 and $94,690.
+The average yearly salary of an Educational or Vocational Counselor ranges between $33,610 and $94,690.

 Educational, Guidance, School, and Vocational Counselors who work in California, New Jersey, or Massachusetts, make the highest salaries.